 “It doesn’t happen overnight, but once you channel that aspiration and desire to electrify your home into gathering practical information and reaching out to passionate communities for advice, it feels really achievable,” says Meg.

 When Meg and her husband Pat were looking to buy their first home – a new-build in an estate located just outside of Geelong – they took out a loan with Bank Australia.
-“First and foremost, we wanted to find an ethical bank, especially when it came to lending, and so it was just an incredible bonus that they had a very competitive interest rate and all these great options like the Clean Energy Home Loan for eco upgrades and features like Eco Pause,” she says.
+“First and foremost, we wanted to find an ethical bank, especially when it came to lending, and so it was just an incredible bonus that they had a very competitive interest rate and all these great options like the Clean Energy Home Loan and features like Eco Pause,” she says.

 Like many first home buyers, Meg and Pat could not afford a custom-build so they settled for a trusted volume builder.
 This meant that aside from the small changes Pat was able to negotiate in the building plan – including maximising north-facing window orientation for passive heating of the living spaces and double glazing of these windows for thermal efficiency – they otherwise didn’t have much say on how energy efficient their home was.
 “We pretty much ended up with everything on gas: ducted heating, hot water, and cooktop,” says Meg.